Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Ranged** weapon, one creature
 > **Attack:**  Dexterity vs AC
 > **Hit:**  1dW + Dexterity modifier damage, and the target is slowed until the start of your next turn.
-> **Special:**  If you do not move this turn, the target is immobilized instead of slowed.
+> **Special:**  If you do not move this turn, the target is immobile instead of slowed.
 > **Maintain:**  Standard:  Repeat the attack against the same target.
 You can sustain only once.

 > #### Shot on the Run